Instance Significance Guided Multiple Instance Boosting for Robust Visual Tracking: Experiments

-We employ two widely used evaluation criteria to evaluate the performance of the trackers: 1) \textit{Center Location Error(CLE)} which measures the position errors between central locations of the tracking results and the centers of the ground truth; 2) \textit{VOC Overlap Rate (VOR)} that evaluates the success ratio of the algorithms, which is calculated by \( VOR = \frac{|B_r \cap B_g|}{|B_r \cup B_g|}\), where \( B_r \) denotes the tracked bounding box, \( B_g \) is the ground truth box, and \(|\cdot|\) denotes the number of pixels in a region. \tableref{table:cle} and \tableref{table:vor} respectively summarize the average CLEs and the average VORs of the compared trackers on the nine videos.
-The potential benefits of our tracker are notable: it performs best on 7 of 9 videos in terms of the average CLEs as well as the average VORs.
-Compared with MIL and WMIL, the performance improvement is particularly impressive in \textit{Boy}, \textit{Doll} and \textit{Walking} sequences.
-As discussed in \cite{wu2015object}, these sequences, which contain \textit{motion blur} and \textit{low-resolution target}, are highly challenging for previous MIL based trackers.
-In our study, the multiple randomized classifiers enable us to capture the complex multi-modal distribution of the target appearance.
-Furthermore, our bag likelihood function is more accurate than the previous algorithms.
-Hence, our algorithm can better handle these challenges.
+\textbf{Quantitative Evaluation:} We employ \textit{Center Location Error (CLE)} and \textit{VOC Overlap Rate (VOR)} to evaluate the performance of our tracker.
+CLE measures the position errors between central locations of the tracking results and the centers of the ground truth, while VOR evaluates the overlap rate between the tracking results and the ground truth. \tableref{table:merge} summarizes the average CLEs and VORs of all the seven trackers on the nine videos.
+We can see that our tracker outperforms all boosting- and MIL-based trackers in these challenging sequences.
+This is mainly because the multiple randomized classifiers enable us to capture the complex multi-modal distribution of the target appearance.
+Besides, our bag likelihood function is more accurate than the previous algorithms.